NavyBlue06/Tanits-table/ReadMe.md

 #### Site Owner
 - I want to display the restaurant’s menu in an elegant way.
 - I want users to be able to make, edit, and delete bookings securely.
+- I want to see the booking in the admin section

 ### Design Decisions

-- **Color Palette**: Warm, earthy tones (terracotta, olive green, beige) inspired by Tunisian culture for authenticity and warmth.
+- **Color Palette**: Warm, earthy tones (terracotta, olive green, beige, blue and white) inspired by Tunisian culture for authenticity and warmth.
 - **Typography**: Roboto (body) and Lora (headings) for readability and aesthetic appeal.
 - **Layout**: Fixed navigation bar for accessibility, hero banner for visual impact, and footer with contact/social links.
 - **Accessibility**: High-contrast colors, alt text for images, and ARIA landmarks for screen reader support.